InSpanishPls/InSpanishPls/README.md

-Hello world, well just student doing some stuff :)
+Hello world, well just a student doing some stuff :)
-If you are reading this is cuz i may did something you are interested on so enjoy it...i guess....
+If you are reading this is cuz i may did something you are interested on, so enjoy it...i guess....

 Actually in a relation with joe.....joe mama